This page provides information and forms (applications, certificates, and notices) related to amusement devices.

 Application for registration of an amusement device (PDF 55 KB)

-3. Permit to Operate
+3. Local Authority Permit to Operate

 • Book an amusement device inspection, and

-Remember to include The current Certificate of Registration – specific to the device (see above); and the prescribed fee:
+Remember to include the current Certificate of Registration – specific to the device (see above); and the prescribed fee:

 • For 1 device, for the first 7 days of proposed operation or part thereof, $11.50